Staff and associate lecturers and consultants of the Centre / Knowledge Hub for HIV Surveillance in Croatia

 Damir Ivanković, MD, MBA

 Damir is a Public Health Resident at the Division of Health Informatics and Biostatistics of the Croatian Institute of Public Health (CIPH).
-His current activities at the WHO Collaborating Centre include lecturing on training courses organised in Zagreb.
+His current activities at the Centre include lecturing on training courses organised in Zagreb.
 In CIPH, he is involved with both operational and research work related to health policy, biostatistics, eHealth and management of public health data and information and its use in decision and policy-making on a national and EU level.
 He is also actively involved in the educational and research work through the Croatian Society for Public Health (EUPHA member), especially with topics related to health service research and evidence-based policy making.
 Additionally, public health related activities include 2017 president position in the European Network of Medical Residents in Public Health (EuroNet MRPH).
 He also works at a local LGBT voluntary counselling and testing centre in Zagreb.

 Kristina Sekulić, MD, MHA, Epidemiologist